Caring for Flowers and Plants

 Follow the care instructions to the left and store them in a cool space away from direct sunlight.
 If you store fresh flowers in a refrigerator, keep them away from fresh fruit.
 Fruit gives off a naturally occurring substance called ethylene, which quickens the blooming process and diminishes flowers’ longevity.

 Flowers arranged in floral foam need to be watered to moisten the foam, which acts like a sponge and dries out quickly.
 Water the arrangement every 1 to 2 days.
 Aim water onto the foam, which will absorb and retain it.
-Most floral foam is treated with flower food, and watering activates it.
+Most floral foam is treated with flower food, which is activated with water.